BRINGING J-1 TEACHERS AND U.S. SCHOOLS TOGETHER - TEACH IN THE USA

 you're either employed as a teacher in your home country at the moment of the application or you've completed a higher education course in the past 12 months.

-A minimum of 2 years of experience as a lead teacher in an educational establishment in the past 8 years is a hard requirement.
+Qualifications for teaching in their country of nationality - A minimum of 2 years of experience as a lead teacher in an educational establishment in the past 8 years is a hard requirement.

 The host school also has its own requirements, and you have to satisfy all of those before being eligible for the program as well.